jshwlkr/Family-Cookbook/side-dishes.md

 Add 5c. flour and stir – add 3 more cups and turn out on board – knead well.

-Let rise-punch down – let use again.
-Put into loaves – let use bake at 4250for 25 min.
+Let rise - punch down – let rise again.
+Put into loaves – let rise bake at 4250 for 25 min.

 ---

 **Zucchini Bread 2**